 When you’re heading out on a trip, having food packed can save money and moods when hunger strikes.
-These tips for packing travel food (and travel snacks!) will cover what to pack—but also how to pack it to ensure that the food is safe and in good shape come mealtime.
+These tips for packing travel food (and travel snacks!) will cover what to pack for easy eating on the go—and also how to pack it to ensure that the food is safe and in good shape come mealtime.

 Travel Food

 We always pack food with us when we travel, whether on vacations or simply on day trips because it’s a great way to keep our travel budget in check.
-It also allows me to make sure I have nourishing food ready for my family whenever we get hungry—so we don’t have to rely on whatever happens to be available at the closest rest stop.
-It’s also the easiest way to ensure that I have options that are safe and easy for even my youngest eater to enjoy.
+And it also allows me to make sure I have easy food ready for my family whenever we get hungry—so we don’t have to rely on whatever happens to be available at the closest rest stop.

 That said, packing travel food can be a little daunting, so I’m going to share all of my best tips to make it easier for you to fuel your family while on the go!